Akhlaque03/Bank-Marketing-Campaign-Response-Prediction/README.md

 ## 📸 Application Screenshots

-The following screenshots showcase the deployed application's user interface, prediction workflow, model evaluation, and feature importance analysis.
+The following screenshots showcase the deployed application's interface, prediction workflow, model evaluation, and feature importance analysis.

 ---

 ### 🏠 Application Home & Prediction Interface

-The main application provides an interactive interface where users can enter customer and campaign information to generate a response prediction.
+The main application provides an interactive interface where users can enter customer and campaign information and generate a response prediction.

 ![Application Home](screenshots/01_home.png)